reslp/blog/_posts/2019-01-23-Download-Taxinfo-with-R.md

 layout: post
 title: Download lineage information for species names and taxids with R
 ---

+Short R example how to download the complete taxonomic lineage information for a number of NCBI taxids.

 # Introduction

 I have always struggled with how I can efficiently get the lineage information for an NCBI taxid.
 I have downloaded the complete taxonomy files from NCBI and tried to parse it locally.
 I can tell you this has been painful.
 Recently I had to retrieve lineage information for many thousands of species names and taxids so I have invested some time into searching for a better solution to this problem.
 Although there are several R package accessing the NCBI API no single package could give me the desired output.
 I ended up using three R packages [myTAI](https://cran.r-project.org/package=myTAI) and [taxize](https://cran.r-project.org/web/packages/taxize/index.html).
 Here is the workflow: